nathanium24/Restaurants_Chatbot/Readme.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📞 Support

+For support, email 7055ranamanish@gmail.com.